 UCLA School of Nursing will accept qualified student applicants who have completed relevant military education and experiences, have met the University admission requirements, and who present documented equivalency courses.
 Once admitted, such individuals are eligible for credit by challenge examination.
 For additional details, read the full policy here.
 Contact Mark Covin, Director of Recruitment, Outreach and Admissions for further information.

-All applicants to the MECN program must complete the following approved prerequisite courses (other than Epidemiology) by the end of December 2023 for the Fall 2024 entry: Chemistry (combined inorganic, organic and biochemistry), Epidemiology, Human Anatomy, Human Physiology, Microbiology, General Psychology, Growth & Development Lifespan Psychology, Statistics and Written and Oral communication/interpersonal or group communication.
+All applicants to the MECN program must complete the following approved prerequisite courses (other than Epidemiology), and earn a minimum grade of C or better in the subjects listed below by the end of December 2024 for the Fall 2025 entry: Chemistry (combined inorganic, organic and biochemistry), Epidemiology, Human Anatomy, Human Physiology, Microbiology, General Psychology, Growth & Development Lifespan Psychology, Statistics and Written and Oral communication/interpersonal or group communication.
 Please see the links below for a list of courses that have already been approved.
 Nursing 50, Fundamentals of Epidemiology may be offered during the summer at UCLA for students who have not already completed an acceptable course.

 Chemistry: An approved undergraduate-level chemistry course with content with approved content in inorganic, organic and biochemistry.